How To Create Barcodes in Adobe InDesign CS

 Despite the fact that barcode fonts can be used in a great variety of applications across different operating systems, the actual process of creating the barcode can vary widely in difficulty.
 For instance, Code 39 barcodes can be created in Microsoft Excel simply by surrounding the data-to-encode with asterisks (*) and then applying the appropriate Code 39 font to the highlighted data to encode.

-Things get trickier when using other, more complicated fonts like Code 128, Interleaved 2 of 5, Intelligent Mail and others, as the data often needs to be encoded using more than an asterisk as start and stop characters.
+Things get trickier when using other, more complicated fonts like Code 128, Interleaved 2 of 5, Intelligent Mail, and others, as the data often needs to be encoded using more than an asterisk as start and stop characters.
 In many cases, the data to encode needs to be transformed into a string that may not even resemble the data you want to encode.
-However, once the font is applied to that strange string of data, the resulting barcode will output the barcode data as what you intended.
+However, once the font is applied to that strange string of data, the resulting barcode will output the barcode data as you intended.
 We provide free font tools with the purchase of IDAutomation products just so our customers don’t have to go through the trouble of encoding the data manually.

 Microsoft Excel is an excellent example of a bridge application that can be used to encode the data into a proper string, and then import that string into Adobe InDesign where the barcode font can then be applied to reflect an accurate and readable barcode.